-porcelain and ceramic tile difference
+The surprising difference between porcelain and ceramic tile

-It’s a common question among TriFection clients when considering tile selections for a kitchen backsplash, flooring, bathtub or shower surrounds… What’s the difference between porcelain and ceramic tile?
+It’s a common question among TriFection clients when considering tile selections for a kitchen backsplash, flooring, bathtub or shower surrounds – what’s the difference between porcelain and ceramic tile?
 The answer is surprising.

-7Myth-busting facts about porcelain and ceramic tile
+Mythbusting porcelain and ceramic tile differences

-IMG_3507While the traditional European definition of porcelain and ceramic tile is based on the color of the clay, with porcelain referring to the use of lighter colored clay, the typical American definition has come to imply a perceived quality.
-American manufacturers may categorize tiles made from red, tan, white, or brown clays in the porcelain category.
-In reality, the color of a tile, whether red or white bodied, is determined by the region in which the clay is mined and has no bearing on the quality of the tile.
+While the traditional European definition of porcelain and ceramic tile is based on the color of the clay, the typical American definition simply refers to perceived quality.
+Porcelain to European manufacturers means use of a lighter colored clay.
+American manufacturers, on the other hand, might include higher-quality tiles made from red, tan, white, or brown clays in the porcelain category.

 Despite efforts to enact international standards for porcelain and ceramic tile definitions, use of the word “porcelain” is left to the discrepancy of the tile manufacturer.

-IMG_3698The most common myth of all about porcelain tile is that it always has the same color and pattern all the way through the tile.
+The most common myth of all about porcelain tile is that it always has the same color and pattern all the way through the tile.
 Customers often believe this means future chips or scratches in the tile will not be visible.
-The fact is that this is true on a very small percentage of tiles designated as through body porcelain.
+The fact is, this is true on a very small percentage of tiles designated as porcelain.
 Like ceramics, most porcelains are glazed with a coating that provides the tile’s outer color and texture; if the glaze is chipped deeply enough, the inner tile body will show (although some chips will be more noticeable than others, depending on the color of the clay).

-IMG_3183Porcelain and ceramic tile advice
+Porcelain and ceramic tile advice

-3. Review the tile’s rating for visible imperfections, wear resistance, water penetration, slippage, and other factors
+3. Review the tile’s rating for visible imperfections, wear resistance, water penetration, slippage and other factors

 4. Remember the tile’s rating only determines its best application; it’s not necessarily a measure of good or bad tile